Imaginary-Horizons-Productions/HorizonsBot/wiki/Developers.md

 - This project uses tabs for indentation to reduce file size and keypresses during code navigation
 - Bot feedback messages should be written in 3rd-person passive tense and make requests in polite language
     - Example: "Your bounty could not be posted.
 Please remove phrases disallowed by the server from the title and try again."

+### File and Directory Naming Convention
+Please use `camelCase` unless one of the following exceptions apply:
+- Classes are in `PascalCase`
+- Interaction instances match their customIds
+   - Slash commands use `kebab-case` as part of Discord convention
+   - Context Menu commands use `User-Facing Case`
+   - Others are `alllowercase`